matthewstewart/kieu/README.md

 # Kieu
 In Development.
-An Open Source Salon Web Application.
+An Open Source Salon Client Application.
+Kieu is a React Application that consumes a separate JWT API that can be viewed at [https://github.com/matthewstewart/kieu-api](https://github.com/matthewstewart/kieu-api).
-The current state of development can be viewed at [https://kieusalon.herokuapp.com/](https://kieusalon.herokuapp.com/).
+The Client Demo can be viewed at [https://kieusalon.herokuapp.com/](https://kieusalon.herokuapp.com/).

 ## Install
 ```